CorpusOwO/Todo-with-React/README.md

 # Todo-with-React
-A simple todo with React, just to practice nwn
+A simple todo with React, just for practice nwn